alexandros-georgantas/platform-go-challenge/README.md

 ## TODOs

+- [x] implement dummy frontend
+- [x] implement backend
 - [ ] write OpenAPI spec
-- [ ] implement frontend app
+- [ ] implement proper frontend
 - [ ] introduce a caching layer for caching users' favorites.
-This will improve response times of the main query which is responsible to fetch all the favorites of a logged-in based on `userId`.
+This will improve response times of the main query which is responsible to fetch all the favorites of a logged-in user based on `userId`.
 - [ ] write unit tests for the backend to thoroughly test the behavior of controllers and services
 - [ ] implement validations of inputs in both frontend and backend
-- [ ] implement backend
+- [ ] better error handling
 - [ ] improve logging on backend